paladin-t/b8/docs/manual.md

 	* `b`: can be data of one in string, bytes or JSON types
 * `Net.BROADCAST(d, e = FALSE)`: broadcasts data to all connections, cannot be used with UDP network
 	* `b`: can be data of one in string, bytes or JSON types
-	* `e`: true for excluding current receiving connection, if this function is called in a received callback
+	* `e`: true for excluding the current receiving connection, if this function is called in a received callback

 * `Net.GET(k)`: gets an option value
 	* returns option string